ilaygozlan/AI-Crypto-advisor/crypto_AI/PROJECT_OVERVIEW.md

 - **Backend**: Deploy to Render, Railway, or AWS with automatic database migrations
 - **Frontend**: Deploy to Vercel, Netlify, or static hosting with environment variables
 - **Database**: Use managed PostgreSQL (Render, Railway, AWS RDS) with connection pooling
-- **Environment**: Set production environment variables for all services
+- **Environment**: Set production environment variables for all services (including Reddit and OpenRouter APIs)
 - **Domain**: Configure CORS for production domains and SSL certificates
 - **Docker**: Docker Compose setup available for containerized deployment
 - **Railway**: Pre-configured with railway.json and nixpacks.toml for easy deployment
 - **Monitoring**: Health check endpoints and error logging for production monitoring
+- **Scheduled Tasks**: Ensure cron jobs for meme fetching and AI insights run in production
+- **API Rate Limits**: Configure rate limiting for external API calls (Reddit, OpenRouter)
+- **Content Moderation**: Implement production-ready content filtering and NSFW detection

 ## How to Rebuild This Project from Scratch